The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Cards can be played with the play ability after drawing a card
 * Draws one of six cards split by Melee cards and Ranged cards
 * Melee cards can be identified by the Teal border.
 It increases damage for Melee and Tank jobs by 6% and Ranged, Caster and Healer classes by 3%
-* Ranged cards can be identified by the Purple boarder.
+* Ranged cards can be identified by the Purple border.
 It increases damage for Ranged, Caster and healer classes by 6% and Melee and Tank jobs by 3%
 * If you are colorblind, melee cards have a + to the side of the card while ranged cards have a little o+ to the side of the card
 * Playing cards while you and your target are both in combat will give you a seal in your arcana gauge
 * Try not to over cap on draw charges